Cesarsk/Android-App-Say_it/README.md

 # Say It!
-Say It! is an Android App aimed to help people with their English Pronunciation.
+Say It! is a free Android App aimed to help people with their English Pronunciation.

 # Welcome to Say It!